 The reality of small-business ownership can be quite different.
 Many small business owners will tell you that they work more hours than when they worked for someone else.
-A large number of those hours are the result of demands of others.
+A large number of those hours are the result of the demands of others.

 Some of the more demanding aspects of small business ownership can be:

 - Regulations imposed by provincial and federal governments.
-Some of the other regulations that must be adhered to are: federal and provincial licensing, local safety and health regulations, environmental protection rules, employee deductions and labour standards.
+Some of the other regulations that must be adhered to are federal and provincial licensing, local safety and health regulations, environmental protection rules, employee deductions and labour standards.

 - The customer - you must satisfy your customers.
 They are the people who ultimately decide whether or not your business will succeed.
 You will be successful only if you can provide them with the goods and/or services that they want or need.

 - Financial concerns include the people who provided you with funds to get your business started.
 They might be relatives, friends, bankers, etc. no matter who they are, they will have a vested interest in how well you run your business.

 - Even your competition will become more significant as the way they do business does affect the way you run your business - the hours you work, prices, profits and more.

 - Most importantly, you alone will take full credit when errors in business decisions are made.
 A poor decision can result in losses not only to yourself but to your employees, creditors and customers as well.